qianmx/Expedia-Hotel-Recommendations/README.md

 _Detailed project and data description can be found at (https://www.kaggle.com/c/expedia-hotel-recommendations)._

 ##Machine Learning Approach
-We compared different classificaiton algorithms: LDA, QDA, Logistic Regression, AdaBoost, Gradient Boosting, Decision Trees, Frandom Forest, Bagging.
+We compared different classificaiton algorithms: LDA, QDA, Logistic Regression, AdaBoost, Gradient Boosting, Decision Trees, Rrandom Forest, Bagging.

 And in order to get top 5 clusters for each observation, for each algorithm, in the code we: